Independence Square (Podgorica): Location

 The square is bordered by Ulica Slobode (Freedom street) to the east, and Njegoševa Ulica (Njegoš's Street) to the west.
-Both Njegoševa and Slobode street are newly renovated pedestrian zones - with Ulica Slobode also being a popular shopping street.
+Both Njegoševa and Slobode streets are newly renovated pedestrian zones - with Ulica Slobode also being a popular shopping street.
 Bokeška and Vučedolska Street create the square's northern and southern borders, respectively.

 A pedestrian passage connects the Republic Square to Podgorica's City Hall and the Montenegrin National Theatre building.

 History

 Trg Republike was until 2006 known as Trg Ivana Milutinovića (Ivan Milutinović Square) – a famous Montenegrin communist politician, military general and national hero.
 In 2006, the year of the Montenegrin independence, the square underwent a massive reconstruction.
 It was widened, paved, a big central fountain was constructed and the area was turned into a car-free zone.
 The square was decorated with colonnades, palm trees and water channels.
 The whole project cost around 2.5 million Euros.